 I was in coma for three months as the result of a motorcycle accident in Thailand.
-During recovery I searched the internet for advice but couldn’t find much so I have written about my experience in the hope it can help others.
+During recovery I searched the internet for advice but couldn’t find much.
+Having mostly recovered I have written about the experience in the hope it can help others.

 After coma I was sentimental having forgotten much, I thought of the past in grandiose terms.
-Apparently I was taking Xanax quite heavily at the time of my accident, first by doctors prescription for Menieres disease.
+I was taking Xanax quite heavily at the time of my accident, first by doctors prescription for Meniere’s disease.
 That was why I was in Thailand, for Xanax without prescription.
 I do remember taking the drug, once popping 10 or more pills.
+This site has become about more than coma, perhaps the human condition with many posts that consider life itself.

 Hyperbaric Oxygen Therapy (HBOT) is considered in a documentary called ‘Coma’ that tracks several victims over three years, I did HBOT.
 The film was critically acclaimed when it came out.
 One of the victims died, another’s brain couldn’t process the sound from his ears, for me it’s the right side of my body.